parse-community/parse-dashboard/README.md

 ### Persistent Filters

 `classPreference` allows for filters to be saved across sessions.
-To save the current filters, navigate to App Settings and click "Export Class Preferences".
+To save the current filters, navigate to *App Settings > Export Class Preferences*.

+For example:

 ```json
 "apps": [